 My first year raising broiler, they lived in my garage in this coop.
 They had plenty of ventilation, but it was a headache to clean out the shavings every day.
 I recommend using a broiler tractor.
 I used a broiler tractor my second year.

 We moved them to a different spot of grass each day.
 It was much easier and the broilers were healthier and bigger because they got fresh air and bugs.
 This is also the method commonly used by pasteurized poultry farmers.

 4-5 weeks old - getting big

 Once the broilers are 4-5 weeks old, the heat bulb can be replaced with a regular bulb (depending on the weather) .
 They have all their feathers by this point and should not need heat.
 However they still need to have a light on them through the night to encourage eating.
-They gain the most weight in these two weeks and sometimes their legs can't take it.
-Watch out for broken legs during this time.

 5 week old broiler

 Most broilers are raised in the spring or summer.
 But as everyone knows summer can come with some pretty brutal heat.
 Broilers become over heated much quicker then egg layers because of their extra weight.
 And it is not unusual to loose countless broilers in the last two weeks because of the heat.